qdrant/landing_page/qdrant-landing/content/articles/detecting-coffee-anomalies.md

 ---

-## How to use metric learning effectively to train an anomaly detection model and why it is important
+## Effective use of metric learning for anomaly detection

 Anomaly detection is a thirsting yet challenging task that has numerous use cases across various industries.